alphagov/inside-government-admin-guide/creating-documents/add-attachments.md

 ## Order and position the attachments

+#### Publications and consultations

-For publications and consultations, the attachments can be re-ordered right away or later on.
+The attachments can be re-ordered right away or later on.
 Note that you cannot position the attachments in the body copy.
 The attachments will automatically appear below the summary and above the body copy.

 ![Add attachments 9](add-attachments-9.png)